rjwalls/rjwalls.github.io/index.md

 ### News

-**NESD 2017**: The next [New England Security Day](http://nesd.ccis.northeastern.edu/) is going to be held Sept.
-29 at Northeastern.

 **Students!**: I am currently looking for motivated and qualified students.
 If you are a WPI student, please send me an email or stop by.
 If you are outside of WPI, I invite you to apply and then contact me.

 ### About Me

 I am an assistant professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science).
-My current interests focus on low-level software security.
+My current interests focus on low-level systems security.
 In the Fall of 2016, I brought in security researchers from around to the area to participate in [New England Security Day](https://web.cs.wpi.edu/~rjwalls/nesd/).